LiamJCates/Programming-Notes/C++/ObjectOrientedConcepts/Relationships/Inheritance/CreatingDerivedClasses/Usage.md

 Note that this also means it is not possible to call Derived::getValueDoubled() using rBase or pBase.
 They are unable to see anything in Derived.

+#### Note:
+We cannot set the address value of a derived class pointer to the address of a base class instance.
+This is because the base class instance does not support all the capability the the derived class reference must support.

 ### Use for pointers and references to base classes